AeroSenseSw/AeroSenseAssure/sdk_doc/en/sdk_doc_en.md

 ## 1. Architecture analysis

-### (1) Service startup flowchart
+### (1) Flowchart to initiate the service

 ![](img/server_start.svg)
 ## Use springboot to load the configuration file, then initialize the tcp server.
 Set the radar protocol processor when the tcp server is in initializing.
-### (2) Processing diagram between radar and server
+### (2) Flowchart to process the radar server request
-## The bottom layer is decoded and unpacked accoridng to the RadarCommandDecoder protocol, and then deserialized through the RadarSerializer, It is finally processed by each handler according to the following diagram.
+## The bottom layer is firstly decoded and unpacked using the RadarCommandDecoder protocol, then deserialized through the RadarSerializer, and finally processed by each handler as shown in the diagram below.
 ![img.png](img/process_request.svg)

 ```java